adamprime/adamtervort/content/seek-out-time-for-deep-work.md

 Recently on his [blog](https://www.calnewport.com/blog/2020/07/07/has-the-shift-toward-neuro-productivity-already-begun/) Cal mentioned that Outlook, the email and calendaring app, has added a [focus plan option](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/use/focus-plan) where you can “establish a daily focus time routine.”
 If you use Outlook as part of an Office365 subscription, Microsoft’s AI service will try and schedule focus time for you based on your availability.

 You don’t need an AI assistant to do this for you.
 If your working hours revolve around a calendar, simply schedule time for deep work.
-At SpiderOak, we have a pretty open culture of adding meetings to others’ calendars based on their availability.
+At SpiderOak, we have an open culture of booking meetings based on calendar availability.
 If someone has a block of time marked as Unavailable, then meetings won’t be scheduled during that time.

 I’ve also seen examples of people schedule their meetings for just the afternoon so that they can have the morning for deep work (or vice versa).
 This won’t work for everyone, but through basic daily planning and a bit of support from your coworkers you can carve out a time each day that’s dedicated to deeper, more foundational work.